maxvfischer/DIY-CNC-machine/README.md

 ![assemble_carriage_8](./images/build/frame/assemble_carriage_8.jpg)

-The two smaller 200 mm MGN12H rails were then attached to the back of the vertical carriage slider, by first carefully removing the two MGN12H blocks from each rail.
-After that, the rails were screwed in place on the back of the vertical carriage slider using 20 mm M3 bolts.
+The two smaller 200 mm MGN12H rails were then attached to the back of the vertical carriage slider.
+First, the MGN12H blocks were carefully removed from each rail.
+After that, the rails were screwed in place on the back of the vertical carriage slider using 20 mm M3 screws.
 The MGN12H blocks were then slided back on and each end were blocked using tape.

 ![assemble_carriage_9](./images/build/frame/assemble_carriage_9.jpg)